 JESUS HEALS THE BOY WITH THE UNCLEAN SPIRIT

 The disciples were not able to exorcise a boy who was thrown into convulsions and made mute by demons.
 Jesus implies that their faith was not rightly placed in God with Whom all things are possible.
 The boy’s father asks Jesus to help him “if he can do anything”.
-Jesus replies, “All things are possible for one who believes” (Luke 9:23).
+Jesus replies, “All things are possible for one who believes” (Mark 9:23).

 Jesus commands the mute and deaf spirit to come out of him and never enter him again.
 He later told the disciples.
 “This kind cannot be driven out by anything but prayer.”
 (9:29).
 This should encourage us all to maintain a vital prayer life with God that we may never forget that all things are possible with Him!